socrata/datasync/guides/setup-standard-job.md

 bodyclass: homepage
 ---

 This guide covers how to set up a job using Socrata DataSync's UI.
-For more information on running Datasync from a command line please see [headlessly (in command-line mode)]({{ site.root }}/guides/setup-standard-job-headless.html).
+Alternatively, [DataSync can also be run from the command line in headless mode]({{ site.root }}/guides/setup-standard-job-headless.html).

 ### Step 1: Download DataSync
 Navigate to the DataSync [download page]({{site.root}}/datasync/releases}}), and download the latest version.